Review of performance metrics of spin qubits in gated semiconducting nanostructures: Coherence times

 \subsection{Measured coherence times of spin qubits}

 The coherence times of spin qubits are given in Fig.~\ref{fig:spinPhaseCoherenceAll}.
 The values had started at around 10 ns inhomogeneous dephasing time in early experiments with qubits in GaAs.
-Echo techniques can extend the coherence by orders of magnitudes, as can a different material choice. \recheck{The coherence times published during the year 2022 span five orders of magnitude, depending on the qubit type, material, and protection measures.}
+Echo techniques can extend the coherence by orders of magnitudes, as can a different material choice. \recheck{The coherence times published during the year 2024 span five orders of magnitude, depending on the qubit type, material, and protection measures.}

 To examine the influence of some of these factors, we plotted separately each type of coherence in Fig.~\ref{fig:spinPhaseCoherenceSubplots}.
-The separation allows us to group additionally the values according to the qubit type, being the discrete category on the horizontal axis.
-To reflect the publication date for an easier comparison, we displace the data within each category horizontally. \recheck{For example, Fig.~\ref{fig:spinPhaseCoherenceSubplots}(a) shows that the most recent electron spin-1/2 qubits implemented in purified silicon reach longer coherence times than singlet-triplet qubits, in turn longer than hole qubits}. \recheck{Impurity spins hold record $T_2^*$ and $\TEcho$ coherence times.}
+The separation allows us to group the values additionally according to the qubit type, being the discrete category on the horizontal axis.
+To reflect the publication date for an easier comparison, we displace the data within each category horizontally. \recheck{For example, Fig.~\ref{fig:spinPhaseCoherenceSubplots}(a) shows that the most recent electron spin-1/2 qubits implemented in purified silicon reach longer coherence times than singlet-triplet qubits.
+The coherences of holes have recently got on par with the best ones for singlet-triplet qubits in almost every category.
+Finally, impurity spins hold record $T_2^*$, $\TEcho$, and $\TRabi$ coherence times.}

 We next turn to the energy relaxation time.
 For a spin qubit, this time can be made very long by: isolating the qubit from reservoirs, so that the electron does not escape the dot; minimizing its dipole moment, so that the qubit couples weakly to phonons; and decreasing the transition energy, typically using a lower magnetic field, so that the available phase space for the process is reduced \cite{shrivastava_theory_1983,khaetskii_spin-flip_2001}.
 Under these conditions, relaxation times have reached seconds and can be considered not of concern for quantum computing.
 However, the relaxation times remain of concern if these conditions are not met: for example, a finite relaxation time of two-electron singlet and triplet states is the main limitation for the spin measurement fidelities \cite{barthel_rapid_2009,nakajima_robust_2017,broome_high-fidelity_2017}.
 Because of this crucial role, there are numerous values on the relaxation time for (mostly the triplet states of) singlet-triplet qubits, either explicitly reported or implicitly implied in many experiments using Pauli spin blockade for the spin measurement.
 As the relaxation time in this setting is a by-product of the maximization of the measurement fidelity, rather than a figure of merit maximized itself, we normally do not include singlet-triplet relaxation rates in this Technical Review.
 We do include a few values, from either early experiments, or when they are the article's main topic.